 The primary symptomatic change that will be observed in Cushing’s syndrome is weight gain.
 This is due in part to water retention as well as the steroids causing changing in fat distribution.
 “Moon face” is often regarded as a classic presentation in Cushing’s as well as a “buffalo hump” that develops on the back of the neck.2

-Patients with Cushing’s may also experience changes to the skin – in some cases stretch makes may form due to rapid weight gain as well as red cheeks.
-Patients may also have excessive hair production – particularly on the face, neck, chest, abdomen, and thighs.
+Those with Cushing’s may also experience changes to the skin – in some cases stretch makes may form due to rapid weight gain as well as red cheeks.
+Clients may also have excessive hair production – particularly on the face, neck, chest, abdomen, and thighs.

-Clinical Manifestations of Cushing’s Syndrome
+Cushing’s Syndrome Pathophysiology

 Medical treatment for Cushing’s is relatively limited when compared to Addison’s as key interventions involve treating the underlying cause.
-The primary treatment for these patients involve controlling cortisol production.
+The primary treatment for these clients involve controlling cortisol production.
 Ketoconazole, metyrapone, and intravenous etomidate may be used to decrease the production of cortisol in these clients.